Release Readiness Gate¶

 | Version consistency | pyproject.toml, package __version__, CITATION.cff, and .zenodo.json carry the same version. |

-| Required release artefacts | Paper 0, coverage, behavioural-test, K_nm, stable core contracts, stable core contract fixtures, backend capability artefacts, and S2 blocker artefacts are present. |
+| Required release artefacts | Coverage, behavioural-test, K_nm, stable core contracts, stable core contract fixtures, backend capability artefacts, release coverage exclusions, and S2 blocker artefacts are present. |

 | Coverage gap gate | A fresh coverage.xml exists, aggregate package coverage meets the release threshold, and unjustified missing files are blocked.
+Intentional CPU-only omissions must be listed in release_coverage_exclusions.json.
 Per-file gaps remain reported; --fail-on-file-gap can promote them to hard blockers. |

 | Behavioural quality gate | Tests satisfy the smoke-only, assertion-density, and exception-contract-density thresholds. |